The ultimate guide to becoming a digital nomad in 2025

 10 mins

 Calling all modern-day adventurers and laptop warriors!
 Are you ready to break free from the office and embrace the lifestyle of a digital nomad?
 With the rise of remote work, the world has become a playground for those seeking new, flexible ways to live and work.
 More and more people are taking up the challenge too.
-The 2022 State of Independence research study from MBO Partners, a management and services consultancy, shows that 16.9 million American workers describe themselves as digital nomads, up 9% from 2021 and 131% from pre-pandemic 2019.
+A 2024 study on digital nomads from MBO Partners, a management and services consultancy, found that 18.1 million Americans describe themselves as digital nomads, a number that has been consistently on the rise since 2019.

 The spirit of adventure